inspera/blackbricks/README.md

 ## Contributing

-If you find blackbricks useful or utterly broken, you are more than welcome to contribute improvements.
+If you find blackbricks useful, feel free to say so with a star.
+If you think it is utterly broken, you are more than welcome to contribute improvements.
 Please open an issue first to discuss what you want added/fixed.
 Unless you are just adding tests.
 In that case your pull request is extremely likely to be merged right away.

 ## FAQ